 Open your local e-Mail program (i.e. MS Outlook, Eudora, Netscape Messenger) assigned to the email address that is stored in you UFR eFiling profile.

-An e-Mail entitled Password Approved will appear, sent from the UFR eFiling Administrator address.
+An email entitled Password Approved will appear sent from the UFR eFiling Administrator address.
 Enclosed is the username and password that you may use to log into the eFiling application.